nhowell3/WebFinal/frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Project Overview

+This project is the final for my web programming class, and is a professional portfolio for myself as a web developer.

+# Features

+- Home Page
+- Projects list
+- Skills list
+- Education List
+- Contact Page

+# Setup Instructions

+1. Clone this repo
+2. Open a terminal and cd into the folder "frontend"
+3. type "npm i" and hit enter
+4. type "npm start" and hit enter
+5. Open another terminal and cd into the folder "backend"
+6. type "npm i" and hit enter
+7. type "nodemon server.js" and hit enter